 This unit of work:

-- covers two of the three key questions of the year 6 civics and citizenship curriculum
+- covers two of the three inquiry questions of the Year 6 civics and citizenship curriculum

 - includes informal assessment items, two formal assessment items (with marking rubric) and differentiation options for activities and assessment